[2006-09-10]“More arguments for Open Borders—this time (unbeknownst to him) from the pen of Hans-Hermann Hoppe!”

 Links to this article:http://tinyurl.com/Hoppe-borderhttp://dennisleewilson.com/simplemachinesforum/index.php?topic=16.msg58#msg58

-In an otherwise excellent article, there is a fatal flaw in his logic, just before he presents his conclusion that "the moral status of public property as expropriated private property" is "sufficient grounds for rejecting the open border proposal".
-Emphasis
+In an otherwise excellent article, wherein he proposes a method by which a portion of The Commons might be converted to private property, there is a (non-sequitur) fallacy which is a fatal flaw in his logic.
+It occurs just before he presents his conclusion that "the moral status of public property as expropriated private property" is "sufficient grounds for rejecting the open border proposal".
+Bold Emphasis added.
+The "bandwagon" and "card-stacking" fallacy is underlined and enclosed in [ ] brackets.
+My explanation follows the quoted section.

 "The recognition of the moral status of public property as expropriated private property is not only sufficient grounds for rejecting the open border proposal.
 It is equally important for combating the present semi-open "affirmative action" immigration policies of the Western welfare states."

-As a legitimate owner of the "public property", and of private property within the territory commonly known as the United States, *I* issue a standing, open invitation to any and all individuals in the world to use the "public" property of which *I* am a legitimate owner!
+As a legitimate NON-EXCLUSIVE owner of the "public property", and an EXCLUSIVE owner of private property within the territory commonly known as the United States, *I* issue a standing, open invitation to any and all individuals in the world to use the "public" NON-EXCLUSIVE property of which [as Dr. Hoppe proposes] *I* am a legitimate NON-EXCLUSIVE owner!

-Dr Hoppe's [very own] argument is sufficient grounds for ENFORCING open borders!
+Dr. Hoppe's [very own] argument is sufficient grounds for advocating and embracing OPEN borders!

 Dennis Wilson DennisLeeWilson@Yahoo.com